 Our Florida turkey hunting is not on a preserve, and we are not a hunting Lodge, you will be hunting on a working “Private Family Farm”.
 We do not hunt over bait; however we do hunt in or near maintained Chufa food plots in stationary blinds, our hunts are not guided, The elusive Osceola is a sit and wait situation … don’t think you’re going to run up on the bird … he will elude you.
 Calling is soft and should not be aggressive.
 Turkeys will come to the food plots daily.
 Those hunters who sit quietly in the blind and occasionally softly call will usually get a nice gobbler, only one gobbler per hunter is allowed and no hens.
-In the 2017 gobbler season every hunter who hunted our farm either got a nice gobbler of passed up a shootable turkey (jake) hoping to get a large gobbler.
 There is a large population of Osceola Turkeys in this area of Florida, and our farm is well stocked.

 Suggested Camo: as we highly recommend that the hunter “stay put” in the blind the only camo that is needed is: gloves and a face mask as these turkeys have very sharp eyes and can detect the slightest movement within the blind.
 We also suggest rain gear, mosquito repellant or thermal cells, small flashlight and camera with extra batteries/film.

-While turkey hunting here at the farm there is no extra charge for hunting wild hog, and we have plenty of them.
+While turkey hunting here at the farm there is no extra charge for hunting wild hog.
 However hog hunting is normally a night thing.